Alejandro Toledo, former president of Peru, will be extradited from the U.S.

 MORE IN THIS SECTION

-According to the Peruvian Prosecutor's Office, the United States Department of State approved the extradition of Toledo, who was president between 2001 and 2006, and must respond to his country's justice in the coming days.
+According to the Peruvian Prosecutor's Office, the United States Department of State approved the extradition of former Peruvian President Alejandro Toledo, who was president between 2001 and 2006, and must respond to his country's justice system in the coming days.

-“The Office of the Prosecutor of the Nation, as the central authority in matters of extraditions, informs that it has been learned that the Department of State of the United States of America granted the extradition of Alejandro Toledo Manríque, for the crimes of collusion and money laundering,” posted the official entity through its Twitter account.
+“The Office of the Prosecutor of the Nation, as the central authority in matters of extraditions, informs that it has been learned that the Department of State of the United States of America granted the extradition of Alejandro Toledo Manríque, for the crimes of collusion and money laundering,” posted the office on its Twitter account.

 La Fiscalía de la Nación, como autoridad central en materia de extradiciones, informa que se ha tomado conocimiento que el Departamento de Estado de los Estados Unidos de América concedió la extradición de Alejandro Toledo Manríque, por los delitos de colusión y lavado de activos pic.twitter.com/aD0QGEEicT— Ministerio Público (@FiscaliaPeru) February 22, 2023